Child Custody and Visitation Attorney In The Woodlands

 How Remarriage Can Affect Your Child Custody Agreement

-Custody can be awarded to one parent with visitation allowed for the other, or it can be joint custody in which both parents are involved in making decisions for the child.
-In joint physical custody, both parents will have to agree upon and adhere to a scheduling arrangement that works for everyone and best fits the child’s needs.
-Remarriage can certainly impact your schedule, and it will therefore certainly be a consideration in determining a change in custody agreements.
+Custody can be awarded to one parent with visitation allowed for the other, or joint custody in which both parents are involved in making decisions for the child.
+In joint physical custody, both parents must agree upon and adhere to a scheduling arrangement that works for everyone and best fits the child’s needs.
+Remarriage can certainly impact your schedule, and it will, therefore, be a consideration in determining a change in custody agreements.
 A few considerations involving remarriage that could lead a judge to make changes to your custody agreement are as follows:

 The court will always strive to make decisions that create the best possible situation for your child, so this is the primary factor when determining what effect your new relationship will have on your custody and visitation agreements.